iffyio/iffyio.github.io/_posts/2015-09-16-client-side-haskell.md

 Remember that thing about Haskell being a purely functional language?
 Whoever said that didn't finish the entire story it seems.
 Variables **are immutable** in Haskell but there are a few ways to create references whereby we can change what the reference points to.

-We won't be able to do a lot without interacting with the real world now that we need to process mouse events from the user, so we use the [IORef monad](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-IORef.html){:target="_blank"} to do the job.
-This is the first sighting of mutation in our code but don't be alarmed if you haven't seen this before.
-The `Data.IORef` makes it quite easy and safe to do this.
+We won't be able to do a lot without interacting with the real world now that we need to process mouse events from the user, so we use the [IORef data type](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-IORef.html){:target="_blank"} to do the job.
+This is the first sighting of mutation in our code but don't be alarmed if you haven't seen this before. `Data.IORef` makes it quite easy and safe to do this.
 The first statement creates a reference object of type `IORef GameState` using the `newIORef` function.
 This creates a new `GameState` reference with our initialState, allowing us to modify its contents throughout our code.
 The second statement adds a mousemove event to the canvas element.
 The `onEvent` function provided by Haste takes an `Elem`  and an `Event` while `Event` constructor take as arguments a callback function à la Javascript.
 Our callback function `\mousePos -> do movePaddles mousePos stateRef` receives the mouse position `mousePos` and moves the paddles whenever the mousemove event fires.
 Here is the code to move our paddles.